 He lists the five pillars as:

 A sense of belonging is an aspect of universal design not often discussed.
-However, when it comes to including people with autism in plans and designs, it’s a very important element.
-But what’s the best way to include people with autism/autistic people in the planning process?
-An article in the American Planning Association magazine provides some answers based on the Six Feelings Framework
+However, including people with autism/autistic people in plans and designs, it’s a very important element.
+But what’s the best way to include this group in the planning process?
+An article in the American Planning Association magazine provides some answers based on the Six Feelings Framework.

 Six Feelings Framework